 Dropshipping is another option, and a very good one for beginners.
-But the goal is different.
-With Dropshipping you can’t sell your own product, you are dependent of the dropshipping supplier.
-Oberlo is the most known dropshipping platform, and operated by Shopify.
+But the goal is different: with dropshipping, you can’t sell your own product: you are dependent of the dropshipping supplier.
+Oberlo is one of the best-known dropshipping platforms, and operated by Shopify.

-The advantage of doing dropshipping is you just have to sell products, but you don’t do any logistics.
-The dropship partner is taking care of that.
+The advantage of starting a dropshipping storefront is that you just have to sell products, without having to take care of any logistics.
+The dropshipping partner takes care of that.

-Choosing Dropshipping or not depends on your project, but if you do choose this option, international shipping isn’t an issue for you.
-So you definitely should translate your store to sell more!
+If you do choose this option, international shipping isn’t an issue for you.
+You’ll easily be able to get your products to customers across the globe—so you definitely should translate your store to sell more!

 - Fulfillment Warehouse

-Fulfilment Warehousing is for more advanced stores.
-This solution consists in using a Third-Party Logistics Company which will do inventory management, order processing and shipping for you.
+Fulfilment warehousing is for more advanced stores.
+This solution consists in using a third-party logistics company which will do inventory management, order processing, packaging, and shipping for you.

-If you want to know more about Fulfillment Warehousing, Shopify did a great article to explain it.
+(If you want to know more about fulfillment warehousing, Shopify has a great article that explains it.)

 Translating your Shopify Store

-With Weglot Translate, you can do 3 things:
+With the Weglot Shopify app, you can do 3 things:

-The auto translation feature allows you to move fast on translating your website and don’t lose time.
+Weglot’s auto translation feature allows you to move fast on translating your website, and prevents you from losing time locating every little fragment of text on each of your (numerous) page elements.
 We allow you to focus on what matters: selling.

-You can manually edit all your translations in Weglot, and use our Visual Editor to easily do it.
-You even can order professional translation directly from Weglot to get the best translation quality possible.
+You can manually edit all your translations in Weglot, and use our Visual Editor to figure out exactly where your translations will show up on your page and easily ensure that you haven’t left anything behind.
+You even can order professional translations directly from Weglot to get the best translation quality possible.

-And remember that SEO is King.
-That’s why we worked on a plugin that automatically creates URL for your translated pages so they can be indexed in Google.
+And remember that SEO is key.
+That’s why we worked on a plugin that automatically creates subdomain URLs for your translated pages so they can be indexed in Google.

-To install Weglot and try it for free, you just have to install the plugin here.
+To install Weglot on Shopify and try it for free, you just have to install the app here.

 Converting Currencies and Translating Invoices

-And to translate your invoices, we explained in another article how to do it with Weglot.
+As for translating your invoices, we’ve already explained how to do it with Weglot in another article.
 Check it out.